How To Drive Diamondback Gulch Jeep Trail In Sedona

 Maroon colored 4WD vehicle reflecting in ice at dawn with hot air balloons taking off

-Our Jeep reflecting in ice not long after sunrise with hot air balloons in the sky at the start of Diamondback Gulch trail
+Our Jeep not long after sunrise at the beginning of the trail

 View through windshield of a car in desert of northern arizona

-View through windshield of our Jeep at the start of Diamondback Gulch trail
+View through the windshield of our Jeep at the start of Diamondback Gulch Trail

-The beginning of off road driving on Diamondback Gulch begins on FR 152A.
-Look out for houses opposite the trailhead entrance and a sign for Bear Mountain Estates.
+The beginning of Diamondback Gulch begins when you turn off Forest Service 152C onto FR 152A.
+Look for houses opposite the trailhead entrance and a sign for Bear Mountain Estates.
 This is where you turn.

-There are two options for reaching the trailhead (if driving clockwise):
+You have two options for reaching the trailhead (if driving it clockwise):

 • Drive AZ-89A west out of Sedona –> Turn right onto FR 525 –> Turn right onto FR 152C (Boynton Pass Road) –> After 0.8 miles turn right onto FR 152A for Diamondback Gulch.